 Sarah joined Watsi on September 19th, 2016.
-Four years ago, Sarah became the 2351st member to automatically support a new Watsi patient every month.
-Since then, 3,598 more people have become monthly donors!
-Sarah's most recent donation traveled 6,600 miles to support Maxwell, a three-year-old from Kenya, to fund surgery for his hypospadias.
+84 other people also joined Watsi on that day!
+Sarah's most recent donation traveled 6,600 miles to support Hiram, a young boy from Kenya, to fund surgery to heal his clubfoot.

 Sarah has funded healthcare for 73 patients in 12 countries.